Get the Facts: One Common Sleep Disorder…Sleep Apnea

 Some patients may benefit from undergoing surgery to remove extraneous tissue causing the airway blockage.

 Dr. Silverman works with each patient until a successful solution is found.
 If you or a loved one is suffering from sleep apnea-like symptoms, it’s important to seek treatment right away.
-With the right treatment, you can get the quality sleep you need.
+With the right sleep apnea treatment, you can get the quality sleep you need.